-Challenge number Detail of challenge 1 Assessments, observations, and discussions with pupils indicate underdeveloped oral language skills and vocabulary gaps among many disadvantaged pupils.
+Challenge Detail of challenge number 1.
+Language Skills Assessments, observations, and discussions with pupils indicate underdeveloped oral language skills and vocabulary gaps among many disadvantaged pupils.
 These are evident from Reception through to KS2 and in general, are more prevalent among our disadvantaged pupils than their peers.
-2 Assessments, observations, and discussions with pupils suggest disadvantaged pupils generally have greater difficulties with reading than their peers.
-3 Internal and external assessments indicate that maths attainment among disadvantaged pupils is significantly below that of non-disadvantaged pupils.
-4 Our assessments, observations and discussions with pupils and families indicate that the education and wellbeing of many of our disadvantaged pupils continues to be affected by the impact of the partial school closures during the COVID-19 pandemic, and to a greater extent than for other pupils.
-These findings are supported by national studies.
-This has resulted in significant knowledge gaps leading to pupils falling 5 further behind age-related expectations, especially in reading.
-Our assessments, observations and discussions with pupils and families have identified social and emotional issues for many pupils.
-These challenges particularly affect disadvantaged pupils, including their attainment.
+2. Reading Assessments, observations, and discussions with pupils suggest disadvantaged pupils generally have greater difficulties with reading than their peers.
+3. Maths Attainment Internal and external assessments indicate that maths attainment among disadvantaged pupils is significantly below that of non- disadvantaged pupils.
+4. Metacognition and self- regulation Our assessments observations in class and knowledge of our children, have identified social, emotional and behavioural issues for many pupils, notably due to a lack of confidence, focus and resilience.
+Children are often lacking independence and have developed 'learned helplessness', which we must overcome.
+These are being addressed (primarily through our TPP training program), but these challenges particularly affect disadvantaged pupils, including their attainment in the long run.
+5. Social and emotional well-being Our assessments, observations and discussions with pupils and families have identified social and emotional issues for many pupils.
+These challenges particularly affect disadvantaged pupils.
 Teacher referrals for support remain relatively high.
-13 pupils (12 of whom are disadvantaged) are currently on the SEN register with SEMH as their primary need.
-29 children (23 of whom are disadvantaged) are currently receiving small group interventions for SEMH from our Pastoral Lead.
-6 Our attendance data indicates that attendance among disadvantaged pupils is lower than for non-disadvantaged pupils.
-This academic year 38% (25/66) of disadvantaged pupils have been 'persistently absent'.
+10 pupils are currently on the SEN register with SEMH as their primary need.
+21 children (14 of whom are disadvantaged) are currently receiving small group interventions for SEMH from our Pastoral Lead.
+6. Attendance Our attendance data indicates that attendance among disadvantaged pupils is lower than for non-disadvantaged pupils.
+This academic year 22% (13/59) of disadvantaged pupils have been 'persistently absent'.
 Our assessments and observations indicate that absenteeism is negatively impacting disadvantaged pupils' progress.